Frequently Asked Questions

 What is your Photography Style ?

-Many people have described my method of working as unobtrusive and natural – this allows me to get beyond the standard wedding day poses, and get great photos with a minimum of fuss (the majority of my photos are taken like this).
+Many people have described my method of working as unobtrusive and natural – this allows me to go beyond the standard wedding day poses, and get great photos with a minimum of fuss (the majority of my photos are taken like this).
 I find the best photographs are often those which are taken of the spontaneous moments which arise during any event.
+About 80-90% of the images from your day will have no (or very minimal) intervention from me.

 Finally, I always encourage people to have some formal family photographs taken, as these will become the family treasures of the future.
+It’s a great opportunity to get images of everyone together in one place.
 The power of a photograph to evoke memories should never be underestimated.

 What areas do you cover ?

 I’m based in the Dublin/Dún Laoghaire area.
 I regularly travel to all parts of Ireland to shoot weddings.

 When should I book ?